buxiangzhiren/ContextLoc/README.md

 python ContextLoc_train.py thumos14 --snapshot_pre $PATH_TO_SAVE_MODEL
 ```

+The training time of ContextLoc is long, please be patient to its completion.

 After training, there will be a checkpoint file whose name contains the information about dataset and the number of epoch.
 This checkpoint file contains the trained model weights and can be used for testing.